|

 needs careful nurturing and the positive reinforcement mentioned above during

 the transition.
-If
+If managers

-managers find the importance of work-in-process hard to believe, then try operating
+find the importance of work-in-process hard to believe, then try operating

 with a clean desk policy (a really clean desk) for a couple of days and count

 the number of people who will question whether you have any work to do.
-These pressures are pervasive and very powerful and can undo an
+These pressures are pervasive and very powerful and can undo an implementation.
+To properly

-release to the pace of the constraint.
+to the pace of the constraint.
+To do

-To do more only builds work-in-process.
-Many times early on there are likely to be
+more only builds work-in-process.
+Many

-there are not-so-subtle pressures from sales people to favor certain clients
+sales people to favor certain clients – always their clients and not anyone

-and manufacturing to avoid this.
+leadership in both sales and manufacturing to avoid this.
+Another reason for using the holistic

-Another reason for using the holistic approach prior to the implementation.
-An
+approach prior to the implementation.
+An important

-important part of subordination is to make sure that the “drumbeat” is
+part of subordination is to make sure that the “drumbeat” is relayed to the

-relayed to the start or gating operation and is observed.
+start or gating operation and is observed.
 This means that new scheduled work should

 not be admitted into the system any sooner than scheduled.
 Again in the early stages there is a great